CALL FOR APPLICATIONS

 Experience and Skills

-Fluency in English and Greek is required.
+Fluency in English and Greek (written and oral) is required.

 • Inclusion and respect for diversity: respects and promotes individual and cultural differences; encourages diversity and inclusion wherever possible.